pinkwerks/camflex/README.md

 - SONY Venice 2

 ## Requirements
-To train or run inference on the ONNX models from the command line you'll need [Python 3](https://www.python.org/downloads/) and some libraries.
+To train or run inference on the ONNX models from the command line, you'll need [Python 3](https://www.python.org/downloads/) and some libraries.

 `python3 -m pip install -r requirements.txt`

+## Quality
+I'm no data scientist.
+Graphs of the predictions can be found near the bottom of the [notebook](Camflex.ipynb).
+Some are better than others.
+I was inspired to help out VFX artists who had plates and camera data - but no grids.
+Typically, you'd film the distortion grids and run them through something like [3DE](https://www.3dequalizer.com/) to get the highest quality results.

 ## Try out the models from the command line
 You can find the trained ONNX models in the `models` subdirectory.
 Run this to get help.

 `python3 PredictDistortion.py`

-To predict distortion values *K1* and *K2* you need to provide a camera's sensor-width and sensor-height in **CENTIMETERS**.
+To predict distortion values *K1* and *K2*, you need to provide a camera's sensor width and sensor height in **CENTIMETERS**.
 Plus, you must provide the depth in **METERS**.

 ### Predict distortion example
 `python3 PredictDistortion.py -k1 .\models\ARRI-ZEISS_Master_012mm_model_k1.onnx -k2 .\models\ARRI-ZEISS_Master_012mm_model_k2.onnx -W 1.35 -H 1 -d 4`